flutter/website/tutorial.md

    `build`, the framework walks this description and creates a "physical" tree of `RenderObjects` that matches the description.
-When the framework calls `build` again, the component still returns a fresh description of its appearence, but this time the framework compares the new description with the previous description and makes the minimal modifications to the underlying `RenderObjects` to make them match the new description.
+When the framework calls `build` again, the component still returns a fresh description of its appearance, but this time the framework compares the new description with the previous description and makes the minimal modifications to the underlying `RenderObjects` to make them match the new description.